 This post contains affiliate links.
 By purchasing through these links, I earn a small commission, which helps me run this blog, at no additional cost to you.

-Before you exchange the rings and the vows, there are some very important things to discuss with your spouse before you tie the knot, and I mean deep, raw, and personal things.
+Before you exchange the rings and the vows with your future husband, there are some very important things to discuss with him before you tie the knot, and I mean deep, raw, and personal things.

 Of course, some of these topics may have been brought up in passing or general conversation when dating.
-You may “think” you know what your partner wants or expects after the wedding.
+You may “think” you know what he wants or expects after the wedding.

 But then it turns out that the wife is in credit card debt.